 Businesses looking to improve profit margins usually focus on lead conversions, resource management, customer engagement, and expansion of their product/service portfolio.
 Improving business outcomes to a large extent depends on the business processes.
 Managing or improving business processes is a very effective way to improve business outcomes.
 Business Process Management (BPM) focuses on improving the way people think about and manage their business processes.

 Business Process Management at a Glance

 Business process management (BPM) involves the design, implementation, monitoring, and optimization of business processes.
-A decade ago BPM was considered a tool for big organizations with high-profit margins, mainly due to its affordability and lack of innovation.
-Fast forward to 2022, the scenario is quite different.
+A decade ago BPM was considered a tool for big organizations with high profit margins, mainly due to its affordability and lack of innovation.
+Fast forward to 2022, and the scenario is quite different.

 As per Markets and Markets Research, the Business Process Management market is poised to grow at a CAGR of 10.5% to reach 14.4 billion USD by the year 2025.
 Market growth is attributed to the integration of advanced technology with BPM software, the need for business process automation, and the need to meet evolving customer requirements through IT.